supremeimposter/My-Vault/DatabaseManagementSystem/Transaction-Management-and-Recovery/Transaction.md

 - `commit` or `abort` is the end of a transaction. (by default `commit`)
 - After `commit`, all the changes may or may not be stored to the disk.
 - There are certain [[ACID Properties for Transaction Processing]].
+- Transaction time stamp is the time at which the transaction was created.

 > [!claim] Assumption
 > - There is only once CPU.